Skip to main content

 });

-When updating collections, we can either pass complete array of all items, or just a single item - in such case, the new item will be appended to the existing items.
+When updating collections, you can either pass a complete array of all items, or just a single item - in such a case, the new item will be appended to the existing items.
 Passing a completely new array of items will replace the existing items.
 Previously existing items will be disconnected/removed from the collection.
 Also check the Collection page on the effects of removing entities from collections.

 // resets the addresses collection to a single item